OpenRefine/openrefine.org/blog/2023-12-16-barcamp-venue-options.md

 title: Date and venue options for an OpenRefine team meeting in 2024
 ---

-For some time, a few team members have been considering organizing a small in-person meeting around OpenRefine.
+For some time, a few team members have been considering organizing an in-person meeting around OpenRefine (for about 20 to 25 people).
 The goal of such a meeting would be to have contributors get to know each other better, share their views and coordinate together on a diverse range of topics, such as roadmap, governance, design, documentation and likely many others.